BMW M3: GTS

 BMW announced the M3 GTS in November 2009 and began production in 2010.
 The GTS was designed as a "road-legal clubsport-oriented model" and produced only in the coupé body style.
 Changes over the regular M3 include an upgraded engine, reduced curb weight, revised suspension, upgraded brakes and adjustable aerodynamics.

 The GTS uses an engine enlarged to 4.4 L which has a power output of 331 kW.
 The sole transmission option was the 7-speed dual-clutch transmission (M-DCT) and the official 0–100 km/h acceleration time for the GTS is 4.4 seconds.

 The car weighs 300 lb less than the regular M3, due to a lighter centre console and door panels, polycarbonate side and rear windows, a lack of rear seats and the removal of acoustic insulation.

 Suspension changes include adjustable camber angle and ride height, a rigidly mounted rear axle and revised dampers.
 The front brakes were upgraded to 6-piston callipers with 18 mm larger discs, and the rear brakes were upgraded to 4-piston callipers with 18 mm larger discs.
 Aerodynamics are adjustable via the front apron and the angle of the rear wing.
 Production was limited to 135 cars, which sold out quickly.

 CRT

 The M3 CRT (Carbon Racing Technology) was a special edition of the M3 saloon that was produced in 2011.
-The CRT was powered by the same 4.4 litre version of the S65 engine as the GTS, however it retained a higher level of luxury features compared to the track-focussed GTS.
+The CRT was powered by the same 4.4 litre version of the S65 engine as the GTS, however it retained a higher level of luxury features compared to the track-focused GTS.
 The CRT used a carbon fibre bonnet and front seats to reduce weight, resulting in a kerb weight approximately 150 lb lower than an equivalently specified version of the regular M3 saloon.

 Production was limited to 67 cars, all numbered with a plaque on the dashboard.
 The official 0–100 km/h acceleration time was 4.4 seconds.